What You'll Learn

 “Everything is going to be perfect this year,” I’d tell myself.
 “Perfect.”
 Unfortunately, in real life things are very rarely perfect, and as soon as I inevitably fell short of the impossible goal I’d set, I gave up.
 Being able to recover and move forward from a mistake is one of the most important skills kids can learn.

 - Address avoidance.
 When and if things do start to slide, many kids fall back on the time-honored strategy of “If-I-ignore-it-maybe-it’ll-just-go-away.”
 Of course, avoiding scary assignments or the gut-punch of a bad grade may feel better in the moment, but in the end it leads to disaster.
-Help your child face his fears in a healthy way by setting up regular check-ins and giving him positive feedback for being honest and proactive.
+Help your child face their fears in a healthy way by setting up regular check-ins and giving them positive feedback for being honest and proactive.
 “I’m so glad you told me your paper is late!
 I know you were worried about it.
 Let me help you get it done.”

 - Turning something in is always better than nothing.
 Kids are often embarrassed to turn in assignments that are late, unfinished or just not that great.
-But a zero (or many zeros) in the grade book is far, far more damaging than a C. Make an agreement at the start of the year that your child will turn in his assignments no matter what.
+But a zero (or many zeros) in the grade book is far, far more damaging than a C. Make an agreement at the start of the year that your child will turn in their assignments no matter what.
 For younger kids, or those that need a little extra incentive, you could add a reward: “If you get all your assignments in this semester, you can get the Mario game once school ends.”

 Set up morale boosters